intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/aquila/README.md

 # Aquila

-In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on Aquila models on [Intel GPUs](../../../README.md).
+In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on Aquila models on [Intel GPUs](../../../README.md).
 For illustration purposes, we utilize the [BAAI/AquilaChat-7B](https://huggingface.co/BAAI/AquilaChat-7B) as a reference Aquila model.

 > **Note**: If you want to download the Hugging Face *Transformers* model, please refer to [here](https://huggingface.co/docs/hub/models-downloading#using-git).
 >
-> BigDL-LLM optimizes the *Transformers* model in INT4 precision at runtime, and thus no explicit conversion is needed.
+> IPEX-LLM optimizes the *Transformers* model in INT4 precision at runtime, and thus no explicit conversion is needed.

 ## Requirements
-To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.
+To run these examples with IPEX-LLM, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.

 ## Example: Predict Tokens using `generate()` API
-In the example [generate.py](./generate.py), we show a basic use case for a Aquila model to predict the next N tokens using `generate()` API, with BigDL-LLM INT4 optimizations.
+In the example [generate.py](./generate.py), we show a basic use case for a Aquila model to predict the next N tokens using `generate()` API, with IPEX-LLM INT4 optimizations.

 ### 1. Install
 #### 1.1 Installation on Linux